ijbd/assetra/docs/contributing.rst

 #.
-Create a new issue describing the reason for your modification on the `issues <https://github.com/ijbd/assetra/issues>`_ page.
+Create a new issue describing the reason for your modification on the `issues <https://github.com/ijbd/assetra`/issues>`_ page.
 Be sure to check if an open issue already exists!

 Setup Poetry
 ----------------

-The assetra package uses `Poetry <https://python-poetry.org/>`_ to manage dependencies.
+The :code:`assetra` package uses `Poetry <https://python-poetry.org/>`_ to manage dependencies.
 From a contributor's point of view, Poetry has two responsibilities:

 1. Manage the virtual environment used to run and test code.
-2. Update the 'pyproject.toml' file which defines dependencies for installing assetra.
+2. Update the 'pyproject.toml' file which defines dependencies for installing :code:`assetra`.

 Install pipx ::